Average Retirement Savings By Age

 Once you enter your 30s, your financial picture may begin to shift.
 You might be earning more but life changes, such as getting married or having children, could increase your expenses.
 Higher expenses could make saving for retirement more difficult.

-According to the Economic Policy Institute, the average retirement savings of Americans aged 32 to 37 is $31,644.
+According to the Economic Policy Institute 300, the average retirement savings of Americans aged 32 to 37 is $31,644.

 That figure increases dramatically for savers in their late 30s and early 40s.
-At this point, the average retirement savings grows to $67,270 among Americans aged 38 to 43.
+At this point, the average retirement savings grow to $67,270 among Americans aged 38 to 43.

 Average Retirement Savings for 40-Somethings